 Any questions regarding immigration documents, international student orientation and pre-arrival materials, programs for international students, etc. can be answered by International Student and Scholar Services at isss@appstate.edu.
-For more information on the admissions requirements for international students, please go to www.admissions.appstate.edu and click on "Applying" and then the link for international students.
+For more information on the admissions requirements for international students, please go to www.admissions.appstate.edu and click on "How to Apply" and then the link for international students.